 Red Chicken Curry in Four Easy Steps

 So...back to black rice.
 It's rich in nutrients and it has an interesting history.
-In ancient China, commoners were not allowed to grow it for themselves or consuming it, and only Chinese nobility could enjoy it.¹
+In ancient China, commoners were not allowed to grow it for themselves, much less consume it.
+Only Chinese nobility could enjoy it.¹

 - It's rich in antioxidants that help restrict free radicals that cause cancer and diabetes, and it's especially high in Anthocyanin, the nutrient found in blueberries.
 Anthocyanin helps improve brain function and reduce inflammation.
 The anthocyanin phytochemicals in black rice, reduces bad cholesterol (LDL), a common contributor to cardiovascular diseases.
 So it is also good for your heart.